helrond/clbsj.org/_posts/2026-01-04-reading-epiphany-with-patti-smith.md

 we can turn the world around<br>
 we can turn the earth's revolution_

 This epilogue is Smith's statement of faith.

-“Listen” flags for us the Shema, the central prayer in Jewish life, which comes from Deuteronomy 6:4: _Hear, O Israel: The LORD our God, the LORD is one._
+The instruction “Listen” links the statement to the Shema, the central prayer in Jewish life, which comes from Deuteronomy 6:4: _Hear, O Israel: The LORD our God, the LORD is one._

 Smith’s Shema unfolds this further.
 Listen, people.
 Everything that we dream, which has been given to us by God to dream, is possible through the process of claiming and centering the work of cultivating union.

 Smith’s Shema is also intertextual – it is drawing from and commentating on the song “Solidarity Forever,” in which the force of Union transforms the workers’ aspirations to reality.

 This reading is cohesive with how biblical scholars understand the meaning of the Hebrew term used in Deuteronomy 6:4.
-While we translate the final word as “one,” the Hebrew word used here, echad (אֶחָד), carries a more nuanced sense of fundamental Hebrew word meaning , not just a singular number, but a sense of unity, wholeness and composite oneness.
+While we translate the final word as “one,” the Hebrew word used here, echad (אֶחָד), carries a more nuanced sense of a sense of unity, wholeness and composite oneness.

-Open your ears, God-Wrestlers: True authority, our Transcendent, is in solidarity.
+Open your ears, God-Wrestlers: True authority, our Transcendent, is "in solidarity."

-When we perceive this quality of the Divine, and bring it into our collective lives, that is when we gain traction toward manifesting the power of the people.
+When we perceive this quality of the Divine, and commit to cultivating it amongst ourselves, that is when we gain traction toward manifesting the power of the people.

-**Postscript: **

-Why does this careful reading of a modern seeker’s prophetic vision matter to me?
-For me it originates in my desire to believe in the possibility of wresting the earth from fools, and ideally be a helpful contributor to that process.
+**Postscript:**

-Church people often experience the left’s claim that “people have the power” as in contrast to believing in and respecting God’s power.
+Religious people often experience the left’s claim that “people have the power” as in contrast to believing in and respecting God’s power.
 But I don’t agree.
 I think God is constantly trying to get us to claim our power to make God’s will of justice and peace manifest “on earth as it is in heaven” (Matthew 6:10).
 And yet, it is easy and perhaps overdetermined for humans to abuse power.
-So the nature of the power of people needs to be exegeted.
+So the nature of the power that God is asking us to claim needs to be exegeted.
 It needs to be parsed with a high degree of specificity so that each one of us can discern how to adjust ourselves internally and externally so that we are ready and able to be a part of cultivating this power.
 The left doesn’t often unpack our slogans in this nuanced way.
 In this song, Smith is doing that work in a way that anyone can engage with, and in the process she is also offering Christians a window into the living Gospel as it is unfolding in the church of the streets.

 For me, it doesn’t matter if the channel for such insight is someone whose own theology is still under development – whose isn’t?
 It doesn’t matter if the container for such insight is a sanctuary, a poetry slam, or a dance hall.
-What matters is the quality of inspiration, and I find that in Smith’s work.
+What matters is the quality of inspiration, and I find that quality in Smith’s work.
 No organized religion has ever or can ever corner the market on interpreting God’s messages to humanity.
 God does not stop speaking to people who grow frustrated with the limits of our traditions and institutions.
-God continues to speak with and through people who make their way toward comprehension on unpaved paths.
+God continues to speak with and through those who make their way toward comprehension on unpaved paths.
 Those who persist in listening for the voice of the Transcendent from outside of organized religion know that the Bible belongs to every dreamer.

 **Full Lyrics:**